wandb/docs/content/guides/models/track/runs/resuming.md

 {{% /alert %}}

-For example, suppose you execute a python script called `train.py` in a directory called called `Users/AwesomeEmployee/Desktop/ImageClassify/training/`.
+For example, suppose you execute a python script called `train.py` in a directory called `Users/AwesomeEmployee/Desktop/ImageClassify/training/`.
 Within `train.py`, the script creates a run that enables automatic resuming.
 Suppose next that the training script is stopped.
 To resume this run, you would need to restart your `train.py` script within `Users/AwesomeEmployee/Desktop/ImageClassify/training/` .

 {{% alert %}}